AttaskIt/go-forit/docs/DESIGN.md

-# go-forit (Go For It)
+## Initial design

 Go For It goal is to be a super easy opt-in - opt-out plugin allowing to do simple async calls for an go gRPC services.
 It should do two things:
-- Create go-forit client
+- Create go-forit client and wanted async rpc methods
-- Create go-forit main worker loop to handle rpc methods
+- Create go-forit main worker loop

 It does not require any platform like temporal nor changes to existing service.
-Easy to try, easy to quit.
-Want to do handle async calls with built-in retries and low overhead ?
-Go for it !
+Easy to try, easy to quit, just go for